HarshMishra1412/churn-prediction-model/README.md

 ## Author

 > Built with a focus on real-world business impact — not just model accuracy.
-> Feel free to star this repo if you found it useful!
+> Feel free to star ⭐ this repo if you found it useful!

 ---

 <div align="center">
-<sub>Made using Python • XGBoost • SMOTE • scikit-learn</sub>
+<sub>Made using Python • XGBoost • SMOTE • SHAP • scikit-learn</sub>
 </div>